 No one, save for a few die-hard fans (me included), cared about Eternals before Kevin Feige officially announced it in Hall H at this year’s San Diego Comic-Con, bringing out heavy hitters such as Salma Hayek and Angelina Jolie as confirmed members of the film’s cast.
-Who could blame them, really—it’s not a particularly popular property to begin with.
-But you wouldn’t have thought that if you were in Hall H on that fateful Saturday, where 7,000 attendees who were privileged enough to get a glimpse of Marvel Studios’ Phase 4 slate of movies and shows screamed their heads off when Feige introduced the film that that the world will be seeing on November 6, 2020.
+Who could blame them really?
+It is not a particularly popular property to begin with.
+However, you would not have thought that if you were in Hall H on that fateful Saturday.
+Roughly 7 thousand attendees were privileged enough to get a glimpse of Marvel Studios’ Phase 4 slate of movies and shows.
+The sea of fans screamed their heads off when Feige introduced the film that the world will be seeing on November 6, 2020.

 The screaming, however, is warranted.
-While Eternals isn’t necessarily the most innovative series in the comics universe, the actors that Feige and director Chloe Zhao have brought on to bring the characters to life suggest something wildly different for its cinematic counterpart.
-It would have been easy for Marvel Studios to fall into the stereotypical traps about telling a story about a race of immortals who live among humans—after all, they have so much financial and social capital to basically do whatever the hell they want after Avengers: Endgame that they could, to some degree, get away with it.
-But it’s clear from the impressive line of actors on stage at Hall H that the status quo is not the direction that Feige and Zhao decided to take.
+While Eternals is not necessarily the most innovative series in the comics universe, the actors that Feige and director Chloe Zhao have brought on to bring the characters to life suggest something wildly different for its cinematic counterpart.
+It would have been easy for Marvel Studios to fall into the stereotypical traps about telling a story of a race of immortals who live among humans.
+After all, they have so much financial and social capital to basically do whatever the hell they want after Avengers: Endgame that they could, to some degree, get away with it.
+But it is clear from the impressive line of actors on stage at Hall H that the status quo is not the direction that Feige and Zhao decided to take.

-So it’s no surprise that big names such as Angelina Jolie and Salma Hayek signed on to such an obscure project, even if it is being made by a behemoth studio.
-Both stars are well-known for their advocacies—both are vocal feminists, with Hayek being heavily involved with fighting for more Latin American representation in the entertainment industry and the #MeToo movement, and Jolie having worked on human rights, women’s rights, and the refugee crisis with the United Nations High Commissioner for Refugees (UNHCR) since 2001.
+So it is no surprise that big names such as Angelina Jolie and Salma Hayek signed on to such an obscure project, even if it is being made by a behemoth studio.
+The two stars are well-known for their advocacies.
+Both vocal feminists, with Hayek being heavily involved with fighting for more Latin American representation in the entertainment industry and the #MeToo movement, and Jolie having worked on human rights, women’s rights, and the refugee crisis with the United Nations High Commissioner for Refugees (UNHCR) since 2001.

-And it’s only right that they’re working hard.
+It is only right that they are working hard.
 While the bonanza at Hall H was met with wild cheers, many are still questioning why it took Feige and company this long to diversify its roster by not just introducing more superheroes of color, but also superheroes of different abilities and sexualities.
 For a studio with all the financial and cultural resources at their disposal, some see that taking this new direction only after 23 successful movies is perhaps too little, too late.
-To some extent, it is absolutely fair criticism- but it’s also important to put some things into context.
-For one, development for Eternals began after 2015, which was the year Kevin Feige almost quit Marvel Studios.
+To some extent, it is an absolutely fair criticism- but it is also important to put some things into context.
+For one, development for Eternals began after 2015, which was the year Feige almost quit Marvel Studios.

 Marvel Studios without Feige?
 Unthinkable.
-But the conflict with his boss at that time, then-CEO of Marvel Entertainment, Ike Perlmutter, had reached a fever pitch, and Feige had no choice but to effectively stage a coup to protect the integrity of the studio.
-Thankfully, the House of Mouse listened to the embattled Marvel Studios president, and Walt Disney Company CEO Bob Iger approved a reshuffle in late 2015.
-Kevin Feige would now report to Walt Disney Studios Chairman Alan Horn, which meant that he would finally be released from Perlmutter’s financial, and by extension creative, choke hold.
+But the conflict with his boss at that time, then-CEO of Marvel Entertainment Ike Perlmutter, had reached a fever pitch and Feige had no choice but to effectively stage a coup to protect the integrity of the studio.
+Thankfully, the House of Mouse listened to the embattled Marvel Studios president.
+Walt Disney Company CEO Bob Iger approved a reshuffle in late 2015.
+Feige would now report to Walt Disney Studios Chairman Alan Horn, which meant that he would finally be released from Perlmutter’s financial, and by extension creative, chokehold.
 It meant freedom to develop projects as he saw fit.

 The Phase 3 slate saw a lot of changes post-reshuffle.
 Black Panther, Ant-Man and the Wasp, and Captain Marvel all received new release dates.
-Inhumans—which was purportedly pushed by Perlmutter to compete with the X-Men franchise—was officially removed from the studio’s lineup.
+Inhumans, which was purportedly pushed by Perlmutter to compete with the X-Men franchise, was officially removed from the studio’s lineup.
 The property resurfaced as a TV show under Perlmutter’s control at Marvel TV, but it was critically panned and ultimately canceled after one season.
-But more important than some release date changes is the fact that Perlmutter’s imprint on the MCU finally had a sunset date.
+More important than some release date changes is the fact that Perlmutter’s imprint on the MCU finally had a sunset date.
 Avengers: Endgame is effectively the last Marvel Studios movie developed during the Perlmutter age.

-Which is why the diverse cast of Eternals shouldn’t come as a surprise to anyone.
-As one of the first movies developed in the post-Perlmutter era, Eternals is more than just a Guardians of the Galaxy-esque experiment with bigger stars—it is the tentpole movie for Marvel Studios’ new creative and governance era.
-Not only has Eternals been bombarded with star power, it has also been given an unconventional creative team: critically acclaimed independent filmmaker Chloe Zhao, whose second feature length film The Rider is arguably one of the best films of 2018, will be directing; documentary photographer and screenwriter Matthew K. Firpo, whose debut documentary Refuge about the Syrian refugee crisis was screened at SXSW and won Best Documentary at the Santa Barbara International Film Festival, was tapped to write the script.
+This is why the diverse cast of Eternals should not come as a surprise to anyone.
+As one of the first movies developed in the post-Perlmutter era, Eternals is more than just a Guardians of the Galaxy-esque experiment with bigger stars.
+It is the tentpole movie for Marvel Studios’ new creative and governance era.
+Not only has Eternals been bombarded with star power, but it has also been given an unconventional creative team.
+Critically acclaimed independent filmmaker Chloe Zhao, whose second feature-length film The Rider is arguably one of the best films of 2018, will be directing.
+Documentary photographer and screenwriter Matthew K. Firpo, whose debut documentary Refuge about the Syrian refugee crisis was screened at SXSW and won Best Documentary at the Santa Barbara International Film Festival, was tapped to write the script.

 By putting together a stellar cast and an exceptional creative team to tell this particular superhero story, Feige is showing fans and the rest of the industry how serious Marvel Studios is about keeping their promises.
 It is a particularly heavy responsibility to place on a property without name recall or an existing fanbase, but this is not exactly new territory for Feige.
 The studio’s cardinal movie, which featured what some cynics branded as a “B-list character,” carried the entire future of the studio and the genre on its shoulders.
 Iron Man eventually became a box office and critical success, changing Hollywood as we know it.

-But unlike Iron Man, Eternals is no accidental revolution.
+Unlike Iron Man, Eternals is no accidental revolution.
 Each change in a character’s canon, each casting choice, each creative decision, is a calculated move.
 It is a deliberate show of trust and confidence in a direction that would not have been possible before the reshuffle of 2015.
-But more importantly, it can be seen as a challenge, a dare to an industry that just isn’t moving fast enough to address issues regarding gender equality and diversity on and off the screen.
+More importantly, it can be seen as a challenge, a dare to an industry that just is not moving fast enough to address issues regarding gender equality and diversity on and off the screen.
 Iron Man was a gamble that gave Marvel Studios a very big and prosperous place in our social consciousness; Eternals is among the first of a long line of movies and shows in the next two years of the MCU that will serve as an unofficial referendum to determine if they still deserve to keep that precious real estate.

-For a movie, that’s a heavy burden to carry.
+For any movie, that is a heavy burden to carry.
 The cast and crew of Eternals, however, seem determined to carry it.
-When asked what drew her to the project, Chloe Zhao said at Hall H, “it’s about this group of incredible immortals, and through their journey we really get to explore what it means to be human, and humanity, and our time on this planet.”
-Telling a powerful and truthful story about the human experience requires that its cast of characters actually reflects humanity.
+When asked what drew her to the project, Chloe Zhao said at Hall H, “it’s about this group of incredible immortals, and through their journey, we really get to explore what it means to be human, and humanity, and our time on this planet.”
+Telling a powerful and truthful story about the human experience requires that its cast of characters actually reflect humanity.
 Marvel Studios is, at least, serious about that.
-But there is a long road between now and November 6, 2020.
-Until then, we’ll have to wait and see if Eternals lives up to its promise and responsibility.
+Though there is a long road between now and November 6, 2020.
+Until then, we will have to wait and see if Eternals lives up to its promise and responsibility.